 9:00 A.M.
 Opening: Dean Niedwiecki

 9:15 A.M.
-First Panel: Concerns for Aquatic Animals in Entertainment and the Path of Protection Through Litigation
+First Panel: Concerns for Animals in Entertainment and the Path of Protection Through Litigation

-Presenters: Jon Golinger, Animal Rights Attorney & Christine Dorchak co-founder of GREY2K
+Presenters: Jon Golinger, election law attorney & Christine Dorchak co-founder of GREY2K, and Alex Rifkind JD Candidate 2021

 History of CALS